Lourdle/PSFExpand/Documentation/Expand_en.md

 - CabFile specifies the path of the CAB file on the filesystem
 - XmlFile specifies the path of the XML file on the filesystem
 - PsfFile specifies the path of the PSF file on the filesystem
-- StorageDirectory specifies the directory where the extracted files are stored
+- OutDir specifies the directory where the extracted files are stored
 ### options
 - Verify to verify that the file data is intact
 - SingleThread only uses single thread to expand files